 A study of the physiology, morphology, reproduction, and a survey of the plant kingdom, including fungi, algae, liverworts, mosses, ferns, gymnosperms and angiosperms.
 Emphasis will be placed on the development, reproduction, and the relevance of plants to humans.

-Grade Type: Letter Grade Lecture: 3 units Lab: 1 unit Fee: Additional lab fee
+Grade Type: Letter Grade Lecture: 3 units Lab: 1 unit Fee: Additional lab fee problems.
+Meets the general education requirement for natural sciences.

 BIO 143 - Principles of Biology